 Tip: A great way to discover new artists is to follow hashtags within Instagram, such as #abstractart, #contemporaryart or #canadianartists.

 Increasingly online exhibitions are gaining in popularity, especially in the wake of the pandemic.
 Two of my favourite shows are the Square Foot Show by @squarefootshow and The Festival of Smalls by @artinteriors.
-Both shows feature a range of artists, styles and mediums so there is something for everyone, and the price point is affordable.
-All the artwork is original so you can be assured you have something unique for your home.
+Both shows feature a range of artists, styles and mediums so there is something for every type of property and the price point is affordable.
+All the artwork is original so you can be assured you have something unique for your guests to enjoy.

 There are a number of online vendors who sell limited edition prints and canvases from independent artists.
 This is the perfect solution to support an artist while having access to affordable art.
 My three favourite vendors in this category are Minted, Juniper Print Shop and Society 6.